hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-related-parent-intro.md

 It may be counter intuitive that this resource does not have a cpr identifier, or other identifier.
 However, the citizen resource of the parent holds this information and references the relatedPerson resource, so there is no need to repeat this information.

+RelatedPerson.active is optional and assumed true, if not given.
+RelatedPerson.active = false is used to report entered-in-error.
+However, this option should only be used, if the relationship is fully unknown to the municipality system, and should never have been in the system at all.

 ### Conversions between Danish information model and FHIR-profile

 Nedenstående tabel oversætter mellem de attributter, der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificerer, hvilke af FHIR-profilens atributter der skal bruges til specifikation af indholdet.